 - LLCs & Corporations: When you set up an LLC or corporation, you will register your business name with the state at the same time.
-Again, the rules and processes vary from state to state, so you will need to check with your state to find out how to register your LLC or corporation at a state level.
+Again, the rules and processes vary from state to state, so you will need to check with your state to find out how to register a business as an LLC or corporation at the state level.

 Optionally, you may also wish to register to trademark your business name, which protects the name of your business and its goods/services on a national level.
 Check with the US Patent and Trademark Office if you want to register a trademark for your business name or logo.